okfn/ckanext-tsbsatellites/README.rst

 Installation and setup
 ======================

-* Install CKAN 2.2 via package install
+* Install CKAN 2.2 via package install in the web server

+* Install Postgres and Solr 4 in the DB server.
+There is an Ansible script for installing Solr 4 in ``deployment/solr``, which also sets up the custom schema.

 * Install `ckanext-spatial`_, including setting up PostGIS in the database as described in the documentation.